t83714/fractal-component/docs/api/ManageableComponentOptions.md

 Your `saga` will be supplied one parameter `effects` which contains a list of `effect creator` functions.
 Those `effect creator` functions return an object `effect description` of what needs to be done rather than create the effect immediately.
 The `effect description` object will be sent to underlayer `saga` processor when you [yield](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) the `effect description` object.
 The underlayer `saga` processor will then create the effect, monitor its process and resume your `saga` (the [Generator Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)) with possible result (through the return value of `yield` operator) once it's completed.

-The `effect creator` functions provided by `effects` parameter provide the same function as [redux-saga](https://redux-saga.js.org/docs/api/#saga-helpers).
+The `effect creator` functions provided by `effects` parameter provide the same functionality as [redux-saga](https://redux-saga.js.org/docs/api/#saga-helpers).
 The only difference is that any action related `effect creators` are namespaced. i.e. you only have access to actions that are dispatched to your component `Full Namespace Path` and the actions dispatched (i.e. using `put` effect) are also namespaced.
-Here is a list of key `effect creators` and full list of available `effect creators` can refer to the [redux-saga API document](https://redux-saga.js.org/docs/api/takepattern):
+Here is a list of key `effect creators`:

   - `take(pattern)`
     - Take an action action with certain [pattern](https://redux-saga.js.org/docs/api/#takepattern).
   - `put(action: Action, relativeDispatchPath?: string)`